What is the definition of accounting according to AICPA?+

 What is capital in accounting and how is it calculated?+

-Capital is the amount invested by the owner in the business.
-It is also called Owner's Equity.
-Capital = Assets − Liabilities.
-If a business has total assets of ₹15,00,000 and total liabilities of ₹5,00,000, then Capital = ₹10,00,000.
-Capital increases with profits or fresh investment and decreases when the owner withdraws money (drawings) or when the business makes a loss.
+Capital is the owner's investment in the business, also called Owner's Equity.
+Formula: Capital = Assets − Liabilities.
+If assets = ₹15,00,000 and liabilities = ₹5,00,000, then Capital = ₹10,00,000.
+Capital increases with profit or fresh investment, and decreases with drawings or losses.

 What is the difference between assets and liabilities?+

-What are the objectives of accounting?+
+What are the six objectives of accounting?+

 What are the three branches of accounting?+